Saahiththiyan/pretty_commits/README.md

 # pretty_commits
-A package to write awesome git commits with proper standards
+A package to write awesome git commits with proper standards :blush: